Ron Arad (industrial designer): Design and furniture

 In 1993, he designed the Bookworm, a warped-metal bookshelf, mass-produced by the Italian furniture company Kartell.
 In 1997, he created the Tom Vac chair, made from ribbed vacuum-formed aluminium, and FPE chair.
+Over time, his practice expanded to include both limited-edition studio pieces works and design for industrial production for international manufacturers including Moroso, Vitra, Kartell, Alessi, Fiat, Cassina, Cappellini, Driade, Kenzo,' Guzzini, WMF, Grundig, Venini, pq Eyewear and Swarovski.